apollographql/specs-join/join.spec.md

 ## Fields on the same subgraph as the parent operation

 If a field's parent field will be resolved by an operation on the same subgraph, then it can be resolved as part of the same operation, by putting it in a nested selection set on the parent field's subgraph operation.
-Note that this example contains a {@join__owner} directive on an object type; this will be described later.
+Note that this example contains {@join__owner} and {@join__type} directives on an object type; these will be described later.

 ```graphql example -- Fields on the same subgraph as the parent operation
 # Supergraph schema